unil-lettres/impact/README.md

 In this project the assets are pre-compiled before deployment.

-During development ``docker exec impact-app npm run dev`` or ``docker exec impact-app npm run watch`` should be used.
-When everything is ready to be pushed to the repository ``docker exec impact-app npm run prod`` should be used to compile assets for production.
+During development ``docker exec impact-app npm run dev`` should be used.
+When everything is ready to be pushed to the repository ``docker exec impact-app npm run build`` should be used to compile assets for production.

 ## PHP code style